mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Instructions_Linux_Web_Configuration/Rockchip_Instructions_Linux_Web_Configuration_EN.md

 Sensitive: Corresponding night mode to day mode transition threshold.
 The higher the sensitivity, the easier it is to switch to day mode and the harder it is to switch to night mode; the lower the sensitivity, the easier it is to switch to night mode and the harder it is to switch to day mode.

+Note: After configuring other modes and then configuring automatic mode, automatic mode cannot be used for automatic switching.

+⑤Backlight: Support HDR and HDR level configuration.

+HDR: It can better reflect the visual effects in the real environment.

-⑥BLC: Set the white balance mode, support "Manual White Balance", "Auto White Balance 1", "Locking White Balance", "Fluorescent Light", "Incandescent", "Warm Light" and "Natural Light".
+⑥BLC: Set the white balance mode, support "Manual White Balance", "Auto White Balance".

 Manual White Balance: Support Red, Blue gain adjustment in this mode.

-Locking White Balance: In this mode, the current color correction matrix will be locked.

-If the actual using scene is a fixed light type, you can choose the last four options according to the actual situation.

-⑦Image Enhancement: Set DNR, Dehaze, Gray Range, FEC。
+⑦Image Enhancement: Set DNR, Dehaze, Gray Range, Correction。

 DNR: Reduce image noise.
-In normal mode, adjust the noise reduction level.
-In expert mode, time domain and spatial domain noise reduction can be set.
+Support time domain noise reduction, air domain noise reduction and comprehensive noise reduction.

 Dehaze: You can choose "On" and "Off".
 After turning on this function, you can improve the visibility of objects in the water mist weather video screen to a certain extent.

 Gray Range: "[0-255]" and "[16-235]" can be selected, and users can select the grayscale range of the video encoding according to actual needs.

-FEC: You can choose "on" and "off".
-After turning on this function, the distortion of the screen edge can be reduced to a certain extent.

-⑧Video Adjustment: Only the Video Standard is currently supported.
+Correction: Support LDCH and FEC correction.

+LDCH: Distortion correction in the horizontal direction supports adjustment of the correction level.

+FEC: Distortion correction in horizontal and vertical directions, support adjustment of correction level.

+⑧Video Adjustment: Support the adjustment of video standard and the configuration of video mirroring mode.

+Mirror: Support flip, mirror, center symmetrical mode configuration.

 #### OSD